tedneward/Azgaarnoth/Classes/Bard.md

 Your Bardic Inspiration die changes when you reach certain levels in this class.
 The die becomes a d8 at 5th level, a d10 at 10th level, and a d12 at 15th level.

+## Magical Inspiration
+*2nd-level bard feature*

+If a creature has a Bardic Inspiration die from you and casts a spell that restores hit points or deals damage, the creature can roll that die and choose a target affected by the spell.
+Add the number rolled as a bonus to the hit points regained or the damage dealt.
+The Bardic Inspiration die is then lost.

 ## Jack of All Trades
+*2nd-level bard feature*

-Starting at 2nd level, you can add half your proficiency bonus, rounded down, to any ability check you make that doesn't already include your proficiency bonus.
+You can add half your proficiency bonus, rounded down, to any ability check you make that doesn't already include your proficiency bonus.

 ## Song of Rest
+*2nd-level bard feature*

-Beginning at 2nd level, you can use soothing music or oration to help revitalize your wounded allies during a short rest.
+You can use soothing music or oration to help revitalize your wounded allies during a short rest.
 If you or any friendly creatures who can hear your performance regain hit points at the end of the short rest by spending one or more Hit Dice, each of those creatures regains an extra 1d6 hit points.

 ## Bard College
+*3rd-level bard feature*

-At 3rd level, you delve into the advanced techniques of a bard college of your choice:
+You delve into the advanced techniques of a bard college of your choice:

 * [Creation](Bard/Creation.md)
 * [Dragonsong](Bard/Dragonsong.md)